Biden gives green light for Russia-Germany pipeline

 "It's also no secret that we have our differences and when it comes to those differences, as president Biden has also shared with president Putin, if Russia acts aggressively against us, our partners, and our allies, we'll respond," he added.

-And he criticised Russia's recent military up against Ukraine and in the Arctic.
+He also criticised Russia's recent military build-up against Ukraine and in the Arctic.

 "We are ready to discuss all the issues ... on the basis of mutual respect," Lavrov said.

 "It has long been common knowledge that this is our territory, our land.
 We are in charge of keeping the Arctic coast safe.
-Everything Russia is doing there is absolutely legal," he added, however.
+Everything Russia is doing there is absolutely legal," the Russian minister added.

 Nord Stream 2, when built, will let Russia export 80 percent of its gas to Europe via Germany, enabling it to cut off energy supplies to Poland and Ukraine in the event of a conflict.